AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 ### Estimated Duration : 45 Minutes

-## Lab Overview
+## Lab Scenario

-In this hands-on lab, you’ll work with Copilot in Teams and Outlook to draft, refine, and share messages for Contoso’s new Contoso Connect product launch.
-You’ll start by creating an engaging message in Teams, then rewrite and adjust it using Copilot to ensure clarity and professionalism.
-Next, you’ll schedule a meeting in Outlook, leveraging Copilot to find the best time and draft a polished meeting invite.
-By the end of this lab, you’ll be able to streamline communication, collaborate efficiently with your team, and manage project-related messages effectively.
+Imagine you're a manager at Contoso.
+Your team relies on effective communication to collaborate and achieve goals.
+You want to rally the team behind a new idea for the Contoso Connect product launch, and need to send a message to your team about how to incorporate this idea before the product launch deadline.
+Use Copilot to draft, rewrite, and adjust your message to ensure it's clear, concise, and professional.

 ## Lab Objectives